input-output-hk/mantis-ops/README.md

 ### Scaling For Performance Testing

-* The job definition file can easily be used to scale the number of passive nodes by adjusting the number following the `mkPassive` function call.
+* The job definition files can easily be used to scale the number of passive nodes by adjusting the number following the `mkPassive` function call.
-* The job definition file can also be used to scale the number of bootstrap nodes by defining more miners in the `miners` list.
+* The job definition files can also be used to scale the number of bootstrap nodes by defining more miners in the `miners` list.
   * Pre-existing `enode-hash`, `key` and `coinbase` state needs to be created prior to deploying bootstrap nodes.
   * This state will be re-used across deployments and persists in the Vault `kv` store.
   * Additional bootstrap miner state only needs to be generated if the total number to be scaled to exceeds the number which currently exists (6 at the time of writing).